drdoctr/doctr/README.rst

 - `xonsh <http://xon.sh>`_

-Are you using doctr?
+Are you using Doctr?
 Please add your project to the list!